 Today’s guest post is by Ana who loves moving around the world.
 She was born in Latvia and left the country when she was 21 spending eight years expatriating in China and exploring South-east Asia, followed by an adventure to South America where she based herself in Buenos Aires and became a Chinese teacher at the university.
 She then moved to the Czech Republic.
 In just under three years, their family have moved to five different countries and lived in three continents, including England and Mexico!
-But her home town is still Riga.
+But her home town is still the beautiful city of Riga.

 Here Ana shares all the best things to do in Riga with kids.
 I hope those of you planning a holiday to Riga or an emigration to Latvia will find this article helpful!

 Visiting Riga With Kids

 Riga is the capital of Latvia and considered to be the main place for tourists.
 In the former USSR, Riga was one of the most famous resorts where all the major stars used to come giving concerts and seeking retreats.

 As a country, Latvia is full of fantastic places and hidden gems to explore with kids.
 Sigulda which is only an hour away from Riga is a paradise for kids.
 It is all about retreats, activity sports, such as hiking, biking, kayaking, boating, and it offers one of the best adventure parks for kids in entire Europe.
 So, this city is incredibly family-friendly.
 There are three adventure parks that offer tons of activities for your kids, such as bike and boat tours, skiing and snowboarding, there are bungee trampolines, tube sliding, toboggan track, flying chair, crazy rotor, kids’ driving school and more.